shibumi/shibumi.dev/content/posts/kubernetes-on-hetzner-in-2021.md

 ```

 The `README.md` file gives us a brief explanation about inputs and outputs and gives us hints about loadbalancers.
-The `versions.tf` file tells us the required terraform version and the required providers.
+The `versions.tf` file tells us the required Terraform version and the required providers.
 In our case the cloud provider is hcloud.
 The `variables.tf` file defines all variables for our new cluster infrastructure.
-The `output.tf` file defines the output of terraform.
+The `output.tf` file defines the output of Terraform.
 This will get important later, because we will use the output as direct input
 for KubeOne.
 The `main.tf` file hides the core logic behind all of this.
 The `main.tf` file is reponsible for bootstrapping the infrastructure.
 In this file we see networks, ssh keys, loadbalancers and virtual machines defined.
-I do not want to explain terraform in detail here.
+I do not want to explain Terraform in detail here.
 If you are interested in this I suggest you have a look on the excellent [terraform registry](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs) documentation.
 It gives you a nice introduction
 for each resource.
 You do not have to edit one of these files.
 They are ready to go as they are.